BrandonXu6106/obsidianpublish/content/thoughts/Buddhist Economics.md

 Within the order that generates the tyranny of tiny tasks, the one which privileges efficiency and tempts us with the promise of time-saved for the sake of some nebulous higher purpose, a human being is valuable only to the degree that they become sites of automated consumption and on-demand productivity.

 This external order also fosters a corresponding mode of being within us.
 We come to understand our own experience according to the logic of techno-economic order.
 We presume that our worth is bound up with our productivity.
 We enter into an adversarial relationship with time.
 We develop a distaste for rest.
 We forget how to play.
-Our relationships are [[instrumentalism|instrumentalized]].
+Our relationships are [[instrumentalism.md|instrumentalized]].
 The world becomes to us, in [Hartmut Rosa’s](https://theconvivialsociety.substack.com/p/the-paradox-of-control#details) memorable phrase, nothing more than a series of points of aggressions, “all matters to be settled, attended to, mastered, completed, resolved, gotten out of the way.”

 **Care is ultimately what transforms the quality of our involvement and engagement with the world so that we pass from “getting things done” to living.**